johnwickerson/HSV/README.md

 - [Isabelle 2024](isabelle/2024): introducing and eliminating NAND gates; conversions between numbers and lists of digits; verifying SAT solvers.

 - [SymbiYosys 2024](yosys/2024): verifying a multiplier.

+- [Isabelle 2025](isabelle/2025): estimating computational complexity of `opt-NOT` and `factorise`; proving that even-length palindromes are divisible by 11; reducing SAT queries to 3SAT form.